 Have you ever been incarcerated at Nueces County Jail?
 Do you have a friend or family member that is a prisoner there?
 Have you ever visited someone in this jail?

 If you have, then we would like you to tell us about it.
 Tell us about what you experienced so that other people will know what to expect.

 Things you might want to include in what you write:

 Tell Your Story

 Everybody who’s been arrested and thrown in jail has some stories about their time ‘inside’.
 How’d you end up in jail?
 Did you get fair treatment?
 How was life in jail?
 How did you get along with the other inmates?
 How has this experience impacted your life?

 Click here to share your story about when you did time in Nueces County Jail

 Did you meet some cool folks in jail?
 Do you need to find out how to get in touch with somebody you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Throw a shoutout to people still locked up at Nueces County Jail
+Send a message to someone incarcerated at Nueces County Jail

 Return To Main Menu